 Core Definition

-Think of acceptance criteria as:
+Think of acceptance criteria user story as:

 - • A checklist that confirms story completion